brugmanjoost/buffered-csv/README.md

     path: 'celebrities.csv',
     fields: {
         Expertise: {
-            type: 'quoted'
+            quoted: true
         },
         Name: {
-            type: 'quoted'
+            quoted: true
         },
         Birthyear: {
-            type: 'unquoted'
+            quoted: false
         }
     }
 });
 ```

 In this case *Birthyear* will show up in all headerlines in all files.
-Additionally this method specifies the field type, currently either 'quoted' or 'unquoted'.
+Additionally this method specifies which fields are quoted.
 Finally, this also sets the field order so that *Expertise* will be the first field listed on each line.

 Using pior specification does not disable autodetect and does not enable an error mechanism if unkown field names are added.